1. FBI fix and framing.

 Back to Top

-What the FBI reacted too, were two sets of emails showing even more egregious fraudulent claims filed Dec 2009, by Bank of Oklahoma's and Foxborough, after the 2009 cover-up.
+What the FBI reacted to were two sets of emails showing even more egregious fraudulent claims filed Dec 2009, by Bank of Oklahoma and Foxborough, after the 2009 cover-up.
 View.

 Later more 2009 claims were uncovered.

 68 § 2357.62, .63, .73, .74 are the Capital Formation Incentive Act (CFIA) tax credits.
-68 § 2357.7 is the Venture Capital tax credits, usage is restricted to Bank of Oklahoma and Cimarron Business Capital.
-There is much more complicated, and this was mention here hopefully to help avoid part of the confusion.
+68 § 2357.7 is the Venture Capital tax credit; usage is restricted to Bank of Oklahoma and Cimarron Business Capital.
+There is much more complicated, and this was mentioned here hopefully to help avoid part of the confusion.

 Re: Tax Credit Types View

-12. The five tax credits (16) structured for shared private investment funds, aare complicated and require more extensive reporting.
+12.5 The five tax credits (16) structured for shared private investment funds are complicated, and evidence is reported in parts over time.
 The Federal and State reports contradicting investment claims are not the only evidence:

 - Federal: FDIC bank reports.